camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

     ./*
 ```

 The application is now deployed.
-If you want to modify any part of the values.yaml further, follow the helm upgrade guide listed here: https://docs.camunda.io/docs/self-managed/platform-deployment/helm-kubernetes/upgrade/
+If you want to modify any part of the `values.yaml` further, follow the [Helm upgrade guide](https://docs.camunda.io/docs/self-managed/platform-deployment/helm-kubernetes/upgrade/).

-### Create a DNS record to point to the AWS LoadBalancer
+## Create a DNS record to point to the AWS LoadBalancer

 Create a DNS record to point to the AWS LoadBalancer.